Exercises for Heart Patients

 - Warm-up with 10 minutes walks at an easy pace for one week twice a week.

-- 5 minutes warm upstart than 10 minutes fast walk than 5 minutes slow close in the second week after every two days
+- 5 minutes warm upstart then 10 minutes fast walk then 5 minutes slow close in the second week after every two days

-- 15 minutes fast walk with 5 minutes warm-up & cool down for four times a week.
+- 15-minute fast walk with 5 minutes warm-up & cool down four times a week.

-- 20 minutes fast walk with 5 minutes warm-up & cool down for four times a week.
+- 20 minutes fast walk with 5 minutes warm-up & cool down four times a week.

 - 25-30 minutes fast walk with 10 minutes warm-up & 5 minutes cool down or five times a week.
 Also include arm swings, leaning a little, and body stretch.